DennisLent/RustyRunways/commands.md

 ## Queries

-`SHOW CASH`: Shows the cash reserves of the player
+`QUERY CASH`: Shows the cash reserves of the player

-`SHOW TIME`: Shows the current GameTime
+`QUERY TIME`: Shows the current GameTime

 ## Exit